 TSX futures gain on rising oil prices

-May 5 (Reuters) - Canada's main stock index futures rose on Tuesday, as oil prices jumped amid hopes of recovery in vehicle traffic and fuel demand as countries eased coronavirus-led restrictions.
+May 6 (Reuters) - Canada's main stock index futures gained on Wednesday, as easing coronavirus lockdowns lifted oil prices even as signs of a supply glut persisted.

-Italy, Spain, Nigeria and India, together with Ohio and other U.S. states, began allowing some people to go back to work and opened up construction sites, parks and libraries.
+Oil rose above $31 a barrel as hopes for a recovery in demand due to several countries easing lockdowns offset a report showing a higher-than-expected rise in U.S. inventories.

 TOP STORIES TOP/CAN